chrisrossx/TotalDestruction/README.md

 ![Level Boss](/screenshot_boss.png)
 ![Level Select](/screenshot_level_select.png)

-# Develop and Level Editor
+# Development and Level Editor

 This project just started out as a fun project to spend some of my down time on.
 But after getting started on it, I couldn't stop programming.
 This isn't my finest example of clean source code or best practices, escpially in commenting my code...
 Also, while developing the game engine code, I changed startegies and code concepts several times, so some secitons of code follow old patterns.